MTN-Group/MoMoAPIs_Php_sdk/docs/CreateApiUser.readme.md

 # Create API user in the sandbox environment

-1.	`createUser($aData) creates a API user for using sandbox.
+1.	`createUser($aData, $sCollectionSubKey) creates a API user for using sandbox.
 It creates a POST request to end point /v1_0/apiuser and creates API user in sandbox environment.`

 > `End user will get a referenceId which will be used as the User ID for the API user to be created.`